Coin8Exchange/coin8-openapi/source/en/futures.html.md

 # Introduction

-Welcome to Coinstore Developer Documentation.
-It is the only official documentation of Coinstore API.
+Welcome to Coin8 Developer Documentation.
+It is the only official documentation of Coin8 API.

 This documentation provides an introduction to the use of related APIs.